mikesusz/mikesusz.dev/src/pages/uses.md

 Building and deploying Apps has varied also, my teams have used [Jenkins](https://www.jenkins.io/), [Travis ci](https://www.travis-ci.com/), and [Azure Pipelines](https://azure.microsoft.com/en-us/products/devops/pipelines).
 I'm usually not the deployment engineer, but I've looked under the hood and gotten to understand how these work and are configured.

 For my personal projects, I still have a VPS (Virtual Private Server) that hosts a few things (as well as providing me a remote shell to use when I need it).
-Recently started using Netlify for hosting javascript-based projects and/or sites built with javascript-based static site generators.
-This site itself is an Astro site, hosted in github, and deployed via Netlify.
+Recently I started using Netlify for hosting javascript-based projects and/or sites built with javascript-based static site generators.
+This site itself is an Astro site, hosted in github, built and deployed via Netlify.

 The deploy pipeline for Netlify is probably the way I'm migrating towards in the future -- it's just so easy to have a github hosted repository and configure a Netlify site to build from it.

 ## Browsers

-In short, I use and test in modern browsers (and a few not-so-modern ones).
+In short, I use and test in all modern browsers (and a few not-so-modern ones).
 I believe that only testing your code in Chrome is a disservice to your users.
 Each has a specific purpose in my day-to-day work.

 - [Chrome](https://www.google.com/chrome/) for development as I've come to enjoy the debugging and developer tools
-- [Firefox](https://www.mozilla.org/en-US/firefox/new/) is my primary browser for work (IBM) use
+- [Firefox](https://www.mozilla.org/en-US/firefox/new/) is the browser I use for work
 - [Edge](https://www.microsoft.com/en-us/edge) is my primary browser on my personal PC
-- [Safari](https://www.apple.com/safari/) I use for all my personal browsing on Mac/iPadOS/iOS.
+- [Safari](https://www.apple.com/safari/) I use for all my personal browsing on Mac/iPadOS/iOS

-I will occasionally, as a litmus test, use elinks or lynx to make sure my sites still work in a text-based browser.
-This isn't a requirement for any of my professional work, and quite a few of the sites I build for work aren't able to load in them, but for my personal sites I still check.
+I will occasionally, as a minimum-common-denominator test, use [lynx](https://lynx.invisible-island.net/) to make sure my sites still work in a text-based browser.
+This isn't a requirement for any of my professional work, but I like to know that my personal sites are usable in as many scenarios as possible.

 --

 As I think of other things I will update.